What is breast cancer?

 - Lymph nodes inside the chest near the breast bone (internal mammary lymph nodes)

 Breast cancer cells can travel in lymphatic vessels and begin to grow in lymph nodes.
 If cancer cells spread to lymph nodes, there is a greater chance that the cells have also spread to other places in the body.
-The more lymph nodes that have cancer in them, the more likely it is that the cancer will be found in other organs or will come back later.
+The chance goes up the more lymph nodes with cancer there are.
 Since cancer in lymph nodes doesn’t always cause the nodes to get larger, doctors often remove one or more lymph nodes to check for cancer spread.
 Your treatment plan will depend on whether or not cancer is found in the lymph nodes.

 Breast lumps that are not cancer (benign breast lumps)